qsliu2017/Postgres-XID-wraparound-failure/README.md

 # Postgres-XID-wraparound-failure

-PostgresSQL database provides a non-block read/write model by multiversion concurrency control (MVCC).
-The MVCC can be simply described as "rows created *in the future* or deleted *in the past* are invisible to current transcation".
+PostgresSQL provides a concurrency read/write model, simply described as "rows created *in the future* or deleted *in the past* are invisible to current transcation".

 To determine whether a row is *in the future* or *in the past* of a trascation, Postgres assigns an incrementing 32-bits interger, **transcation ID** (XID), to each trancation.
 For instance, a row created by a transcation has a `XMIN` value equals to XID of the transcation, indicating this row is visible only to transcations in the future of `XMIN`.

-## Linear XID space
+## First look of wrap-around

-Given a transcation with `XID` and a row with `XMIN`, there is a basic algorithm to determine the visibility:
+Given a transcation with `XID` and a row with `XMIN`, let's say we use a simple algorithm to determine the visibility:
 ```C
 bool isVisible(unsigned int XID, unsigned int XMIN){
   return XID > XMIN;
 }
 ```

-An obvious problem is that the number of transcations might be beyond the scope of 32-bits interger.
+We construct a linear XID space.
+But an obvious problem is that the number of transcations might be beyond the scope of 32-bits interger.
 Once the XID increases up to the limit of 32-bits, it wraps around to zero.
 Then all the rows actually in the past appear to be in the future.
 This is so-called **wrap-around** failure.

-## Vacuum
+## Vacuum XIDs

 To avoid wrap-around failure, we can ***freeze*** the rows which are *old enough*.
 Let's say there is a row with `XMIN`, and all the transcations begin in the past are completed.